dense-analysis/ale/README.md

 let g:ale_floating_window_border = []
 ```

-If the terminal supports unicode, you may use the setting to beauty the
+If the terminal supports Unicode, you might try setting the value like below, to make it look nicer.
-floating window.

 ```vim
 let g:ale_floating_window_border = ['│', '─', '╭', '╮', '╯', '╰']